oruga-ui/oruga/packages/docs/documentation/README.md

 ### Oruga default stylesheet

-Oruga comes with a default stylesheet containing only the essantial rules for Oruga components such as display, position, z-index and other basic attributes.
+Oruga comes with a default stylesheet containing only the essential rules for Oruga components such as display, position, z-index and other basic attributes.
 You can use the default Oruga stylesheet in this documentation turning on the switch in the navbar.

 <video class="oruga-doc-video" controls autoplay muted loop>
   <source src="/defaultswitch.mp4" type="video/mp4">